-Ayahuasca is an entheogenic brew commonly made from the stalks of the Banisteriopsis caapi vine and the leaves of the Psychotria Viridis shrubs and some other ingredients.
-While Banisteriopsis caapi and Psychotria Viridis are the two most popular plants used in making the brew, traditional shamans often add other plants, such as Datura, Nicotiana rustica & Justicia pectoralis, to optimize the brew’s effectiveness.
+Ayahuasca is a psychoactive brew made from the leaves of the Psychotria Viridis plant, the stem of the Banisteriopsis Caapi vine, and some other ingredients.
+While Banisteriopsis caapi and Psychotria Viridis are the two most popular plants used in making the brew, traditional shamans each tend to have their own unique blends.
+These various recipes can include other plants, such as Datura, Nicotiana rustica & Justicia pectoralis, to optimize the brew’s effectiveness.

 Popularity of Ayahuasca

-The global popularity of ayahuasca started in 1970 when Dennis and Terence McKenna traveled to the Colombian Amazon in search of a DMT-containing plant called oo-koo-he.
-Instead, the two brothers found Psilocybe Cubensis (magic mushrooms) and performed “the experiment at La Chorrera, which involved “building a hyper-dimensional vehicle out of the 4D transformation of my own DNA interlaced with the DNA of a mushroom,” according to Dennis.
-They co-wrote two books on their La Chorrera experience.
-And after that, Dennis focused on ayahuasca and oo-koo-he research and worked with pharmaceutical companies.
-His research findings, local and international speaking engagements, and books helped popularize ayahuasca across the globe.
+The global popularity of Ayahuasca started in 1970 when Dennis and Terence McKenna traveled to the Colombian Amazon in search of a DMT-containing plant called oo-koo-he and wrote the famous book True Hallucinations.
+Their research findings, local and international speaking engagements, and books helped popularize Ayahuasca across the globe.

 What is Iboga?

-Iboga or Tabernanthe iboga plant is a small perennial shrub native to some West African countries and used for medicinal, ritual, and ceremonial purposes.
 It has small green leaves, yellowish-white or pink flowers, and an orange oval or round fruit.
-Its average height is 4 meters, though it can eventually grow up to 10 meters if in a very favorable environment.
-It has around 20 naturally-occurring alkaloids in its stem bark, root, leaves, and root bark.
-The root bark has the highest concentration of alkaloids.
+Its average height is 4 meters, though it can grow up to 10 meters in a favorable environment.

 Popularity of Iboga